 The mastermind behind the ClickMinded SEO and marketing training courses, Tommy originally started his blog and training series as a side project while working a full-time job with companies like PayPal and Airbnb.
 After picking up some initial traction and building in-person relationships with hundreds of students in the San Francisco Bay Area, he took his courses online and has been scaling his business ever since.

-When asked to share his best blogging advice with those that want to follow in his footsteps and grow an online audience, here's what Tommy had to say:
+When asked to share his best blogging tips and advice with those that want to follow in his footsteps and grow an online audience, here’s what Tommy had to say: